 - Public transport: Bus routes 34, 230 and 251 Lizard Kynance Cove Turn stop is 1 mile (1.6 km) from the start point

 The Lizard Peninsula’s unique and diverse habitats make it one of the best places in the country for wildlife and nature.
-Combined with dramatic clifftop scenery, rare plants and wildlife make the Lizard Coastal Walk highly recommended.
+The Lizard Coastal Walk is highly recommended, combined with dramatic clifftop scenery, rare plants and wildlife.

 Cared for by the National Trust and Cornwall Wildlife Trust, the Lizard National Nature Reserve forms many areas.